 Let’s say you work in a high-level management position for a monthly or weekly publication.
 You’ve been with the company for years and have lived through several waves of growing pains.
-Over time, you said yes to more and more responsibilities, even if it seemed many of them weren’t sustainable.
+Over time you’ve said yes to more and more responsibilities, even if it seemed many of them were not sustainable.
 You became responsible for the output of one or two additional departments.
-You add more content, more platforms, more offices.
-Granted, in the world of time-sensitive content and late-breaking news, the occasional frenetic day is unavoidable.
+You added more content, more platforms, more offices.
+Granted, in the world of time-sensitive content and late-breaking news the occasional frenetic day is unavoidable.
 But for years, this has been your norm.
 And when you finally break down and scale back, a host of new tasks floods in the gap.
 Family ties weaken and friendships fall by the wayside.
 The weight of the world is on your shoulders, and if you don’t stand under it the entire operation might collapse.
 You’re in crisis mode even on a good day.

-When fear rules our lives, even the most amazing calling can be downgraded to a career.
-On the trajectory of fear, careers wane through the grey purgatory of jobs, and jobs break down in quivering heaps at the fiery gates of slavery.
+When fear rules our lives, even the most amazing callings can be downgraded to careers.
+On the trajectory of fear careers wane through the grey purgatory of jobs, and jobs break down in quivering heaps at the fiery gates of slavery.

 I don’t know about you, but I don’t want to settle for anything less than a life’s calling.
 And I’m sick and tired of seeing beloved clients, colleagues and friends settle for less.